davidassigbi/linux_failover/README.md

 It is actually quite simple and maybe not the best way to do it but for me it worked like a charm.
 Basically you have a configuration file in which you define all your providers and tests that you want to run to check whether a provider is healthy(has internet access).
 The scripts then assume that an interface/provider is healthy once a check is successfull through that interface.
-The checks are run at a user defined period against every single provider present on your linux firewall/router and these two things happen:
-- Once a check fails through the current main provider, the program will look for the next provider that is reliable.
+The checks are run at a user defined period against every provider present on your linux firewall/router and if a check fails through the current main provider, the program will look for the next provider that is reliable.
 And once it finds one, it sets it as the new main provider to ensure continued connectivity.

-- It continues pinging the main interface and ASA the ping gets succesfull it switches back to the primary interface

 The actual decision about which routes should the packets flow through is controlled by `linux route metrics`.
 Those allow to have multiple default routes and only packets that don't go to a specific interface will get handled by the metric decision made by the kernel.